One-dimensional topology and topolectrics of nonsymmorphic Kramers degenerate systems: Introduction

-It has been found that topological models may be physically emulated by simple RLC circuits known as `topolectric' circuits \cite{lee18,imhof18,ezawa18,hofmann19,ezawa19,ezawa20,dong21}.
-We extend the topolectric circuit methodology to nonsymmorphic systems, drawing comparison between the SSH and CDW model, and the Kitaev and $\mathbb{Z}_4$ chains.
+We then extend the topolectric circuit methodology to nonsymmorphic systems, first by drawing comparison between the SSH model \cite{lee18,su79,su80} and the CDW model \cite{allen22,mccann23}, and then by describing topolectric realizations of the nonsymmorphic AII and $\mathbb{Z}_4$ chains.
 We find that the circuits agree with the topological theory, and allow for an experimentally measurable quantity (impedance) to be easily observed.
-Finally, we show that, in one dimension, the topology predicted by Ref.~\cite{shiozaki16} for systems with an additional nonsymmorphic unitary symmetry is equivalent to that of the two-band models described in Ref.~\cite{mccann23}.

-To build the random matrices and example models, we first construct a four-band BdG Hamiltonian \cite{tanaka12,alicea12,leijnse12,beenakker15,guo16,sato17} that acts as two charge-conjugation partnered Rice-Mele chains coupled by superconducting order parameters.
-The terms of this Hamiltonian may have infinite range, such that all possible complex-valued parameters consistent with Hermicity are included.
-We then constrain this system through the application of various forms of TRS, resulting in four topological classes, including the $\mathbb{Z}_4$ class with nonsymmorphic TRS.
-To realize the non-superconducting CII and AII classes we build a model with similar structure to the BdG Hamiltonians, but with different forms of the charge-conjugation symmetry.
+Additionally, we further investigate the $\mathbb{Z}_4$ model due to its unique topology for noninteracting models in one dimension to understand the role of disorder in the presence of solitons between its phases.
+This is relevant in the context of topolectrics, as varied tolerances in circuit components effectively mimic conventional disorder effects \cite{lee18}.
+We find that, despite the nonsymmorphic symmetries being broken by disorder, the domain-wall bound state can remain near zero energy for particular disorder channels due to accidental emergent properties of the minimal model with nearest-neighbor hopping only.